chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

   My appropriately named notebook
 </p>

-The above code might seem cumbersome but I think it is worth it.
+The above code might seem cumbersome but I think the loose coupling more than justifies the added verbosity.
 To make the code easier to work with I made a convenience layer called `Database`.
 Using `Database` the example presented above looks like this:

 {% highlight cpp %}
-EntityHandle entity = Database::create();
+EntityHandle entityHandle = Database::create();
-Database::createRigidBody(entity);
-Database::createDrag(entity);
+Database::createRigidBody(entityHandle);
+Database::createDrag(entityHandle);
 {% endhighlight %}

 With this architecture I can make an entity just by creating and linking its constituent components.
 Technically, there is no such thing as a coherent entity.
 The image of an entity that appears on screen is just a manifestation of the structured chaos of components being created, destroyed, and updated by their corresponding systems.
 Isn't that beautiful?

-Forgive me for this far-fetched association but I think that it is a bit like how nature works.
+Forgive me for this far-fetched association but I think that this is a bit like how nature works.
 In the real world an apple doesn't fall because it somehow knows that apples ought to fall.
 It falls because it has mass (a component) and mass is affected by gravity (a system).
 Maybe that is part of the reason why this architecture works so well in games.

 <p class="photo">
   <img src="/assets/images/no-spoon.jpg" style="width: 650px"><br>